Deploy an Omnichain NFT

 - First, we need to set up our local environment by running

 yarn installin the project's root directory.

-Next, we need to set up our environment variables by updating, or creating if doesn’t exists, the
+- Next, we need to set up our environment variables by updating, or creating if

 When deploying a CCM contract, there are two steps involved.
 First, we need to deploy the contracts on each chain we want to use.
 Second, we need to set up each contract so they can recognize each other's addresses.

-- Set up each contract to function together
+- Set up each contract to communicate with each other